Advertiser Disclosure

 Inventory financing is similar to traditional bank loans.
 You can get an installment loan or line of credit, but inventory becomes the collateral.
 As a result, you can’t borrow money equal to the entire inventory.
 For instance, if you have $10,000 in inventory, you may only be able to borrow $5,000 to $8,000, depending on the bank, the inventory, and other factors.
 You can repay the loan over monthly installments or after you sell your inventory.
 Inventory financing is a popular short-term loan for small businesses.

 You can use inventory financing to get capital from inventory sitting on the shelves or use this funding option to purchase inventory.
 The latter option is useful for business owners who have seasonal businesses.
-Buying Christmas ornaments in the summer with inventory financing allows businesses to prepare for the holiday season, a time that ornaments will be in greater demand and sell for higher prices.
+Buying Christmas ornaments in the summer with inventory financing allows businesses to prepare for the holiday season, a time when ornaments will be in greater demand and sell for higher prices.
 This funding source is also popular with retailers and wholesalers.

 Loading...
 Loading...